 Live resin vs. live rosin, what is the difference?
 While the live resin is a cannabis concentrate, rosin is one of the many processes used to extract concentrates from cannabis.
 In this case, manufacturers use hot plates to apply high pressure on the plant material and let it ooze out oil.

-Rosin is considered one of the purest extraction methods since it does not use any solvents, and the process gives us oil that will get more processing done, turning it into shatter, wax, and other concentrates.
+Rosin is considered one of the purest extraction methods since it does not involve solvents.
+Further, the process gives us oil that undergoes more processing, turning it into shatter, wax, and other concentrates.

 Other methods are BHO, PHO, CO2.
 Butane Hash Oil (BHO) and Propane Hash Oil (PHO).
 While BHO gives a variety of textures in the resulting concentrate, PHO gives out almost always a buttery resin.
 Most of the commercial pre-filled cartridges are processed using CO2, which many consider a cleaner method.